Status of Women Community Grant Program - Enhancement

 - funding to cover capital expenditures

-- capital for business enterprises
+- providing capital (loans or investment capital) for business enterprises

 - child care